The Diné Institute for Navajo Nation Educators (DINÉ)

 Apply to DINÉ!

-Click the link above or scan the QR Code below with your mobile device to be taken to the application page.
+Click the link above to be taken to the application page.

 Would you like to stay up-to-date on all things related to the Institute for Native-serving Educators?
 If so, please subscribe to our email list!
 We will periodically send out updates and announcements through this system.
 Click here to subscribe to INE’s email list.